Soaring peaks & white-sand-beach waterfalls.

 Most meals are shared in local homes, pousadas, or small-town restaurants.
 Expect hearty, traditional comida mineira—simple, generous, and deeply tied to the region.

 On a trip like this, the meals tend to linger.
-Long tables, good conversation, and the kind of evenings that come naturally after a full day on the trail.
+Long tables, good conversation, and the kind of evenings that tend to follow long days on the trail.

 In certain towns, we’ll also have access to more varied or refined options.